martinhova01/MovieDB/README.md

 ### Backend

 For the backend, we use `Apollo Server` with `MongoDB` as our database.
 We believe that `MongoDB` works well in combination with GraphQL because it allows us to store data in a similar format to the GraphQL types.
 This minimizes the work required for processing data before inserting it into the database and after retrieving data from the database.

+Our sorting, filtering and search logic is in the backend so that we can use the whole dataset.
+Here we use indexes in order to improve performance.
+For search, we only match on full words/phrases, not partial match.
+There are two reasons for this.
+The first and most important one is that this allows us to use a text index for titles, which improves performance.
+The second reason is that we thought partial match could become too vague with such a large dataset, as many movie titles would be substrings of others.